Today's Articles

 On this date in 1787, one of the first schools for Blacks in America opened.

-The African Free School was started in New York City by the Manumission Society.
-The African Free School commenced as a one-room school, and the first permanent build was erected later that year.
+The Manumission Society started the African Free School in New York City.
+The School commenced as a one-room school, and the first permanent building was erected later that year.
 After a fire destroyed the building, African School No. 2 opened in 1815, with room for 500 pupils.

 By 1834, there were seven African Free Schools, and they were eventually incorporated into the public school system.